 An examination of global health issues focusing on priority setting and community participation in health development, infectious and chronic diseases, maternal/child health, immigrant and refugee health, the relationship between political and cultural processes and health, and factors contributing to disparate health outcomes in population groups.
 Students must be enrolled in the Master of Science in Public Health Nutrition Program to register for this course.
+Summer, even years.
 Online.
-Summer.

 The Dietetic Internship includes a minimum of 1,200 hours of supervised practice including but not limited to food service management, clinical settings and public health programs with an emphasis on chronic disease prevention, food systems and behavioral nutrition interventions.
 Students must be enrolled in the Master of Science in Public Health Nutrition Program.
 Course must be repeated to a minimum total of 14 credits.
 Summer, Fall, Spring.